2018A7PS0148G/cte-asign/README.md

-# Group no. 8 Assignment
+# Group no. 8 Assignment: